 Is Muong Hoa Valley good when it’s foggy?

-Yes, fog drifting through the terraces is its own kind of beautiful, and the trek is still worth it.
+Yes — fog drifting through the terraces is its own kind of beautiful, and the trek is still worth it.
 Just hope for a moment when the mist breaks and the valley suddenly opens up below you.

 Is trekking through Muong Hoa Valley worth it?

-Yes, it’s the best way to experience it.
+It’s the best way to experience it.
 The classic route links Y Linh Ho, Lao Chai, Ta Van and Giang Ta Chai — a rich mix of terraces, villages and stream crossings, on mostly moderate trails.

 Where exactly is Muong Hoa Valley?